 Negative experiences and distressing life events, such as the current circumstances, can affect the mental health of children and their parents.
 Where they have children of critical workers and vulnerable children on site, and/or more children return to school, schools and colleges should ensure appropriate support is in place for them.

 DfE guidance on mental health and behaviour in schools will be used to help with identifying children who might need additional support, and to put this support in place.
 The guidance sets out how mental health issues can bring about changes in a child’s behaviour or emotional state which can be displayed in a range of different ways, all of which could be an indication of an underlying problem.
 This can include for example being fearful or withdrawn; aggressive or oppositional; or excessive clinginess.
-School will support children by and may use Targeted Early Help services to support some pupils.
+St Thomas and St Anne’s CE Primary School will support children by completing social stories, giving opportunities to talk about worries, providing small group and may use Targeted Early Help services to support some pupils.
 Some pupils who may be still at home will be supported over the phone.

 Teachers should be aware of the impact the current circumstances can have on the mental health of those students/pupils (and their parents) who are continuing to work from home, including when setting expectations of children’s’ work.
 The department has provided separate guidance on remote education practices during the coronavirus outbreak.